 California Labor Compliance

-⚠️ Access to this feature may require an upgrade from your current plan.
+• Access to California labor compliance features may require an upgrade from your current 7shifts plan.

-⚠️ The Labor Exceptions report is only available with 7punches or a POS labor integration.
+• The Labor Exceptions report is only available if you use 7punches or a POS labor integration.

 3. Select the Labor & Compliance tab.